timdp/rollup-plugin-mustache/README.md

 ### `hoganKey`

-By default, this plugin will inject Hogan.js into your build.
+By default, this plugin will import Hogan.js into your build.
 If you already have it imported some other way, you should most likely override the `hoganKey` option with just `'hogan.js'` and let Rollup resolve it.
 Alternatively, you can specify the full path to the main file.